M. Margaret McKeown: Federal judicial service

 On March 29, 1996, President Bill Clinton nominated McKeown for a seat on the United States Court of Appeals for the Ninth Circuit, and then renominated her on January 7, 1997.
 McKeown was confirmed by the United States Senate on March 27, 1998, by an 80–11 vote.
 She received her commission on April 8, 1998.

 On January 12, 2022, McKeown announced that she would assume senior status upon the confirmation of her successor.

 On September 15, 2022, she assumed senior status.

 She has served on multiple committees for the court.
 For the Ninth Circuit, she currently serves as chair of the Workplace Environment Committee and chair of the Pacific Islands Committee.
 She has also served on the Executive Committee of the Ninth Circuit, chair of the Ninth Circuit Judicial Conference, the Ad Hoc Death Penalty Rules Committee, and chair of the Ninth Circuit Education Commission.

 She served as chair of the Judicial Conference of the United States Codes of Conduct Committee, the national ethics committee for federal judges, and is currently a member of the Judicial Conference of the United States Committee on Judicial Conduct and Disability.
 McKeown served as a member of the ABA Commission to redraft the Model Code of Judicial Ethics.

-McKeown has worked on promoting a respectful work environment within the judiciary through her position as Chair of the Workplace Environment Committee for the Ninth Circuit and her appointment by Chief Justice Roberts to the Federal Judiciary Workplace Conduct Working Group.
+McKeown has worked on promoting a better work environment within the judiciary in her position as Chair of the Workplace Environment Committee for the Ninth Circuit and her appointment by Chief Justice Roberts to the Federal Judiciary Workplace Conduct Working Group.

 She is former president of the Federal Judges Association and the San Diego Association of Business Trial Lawyers.
 She served as chair of the ABA Commission on the Nineteenth Amendment and the ABA Standing Committee on Federal Judicial Improvements.
 She has also served on the Managerial Board of the International Association of Women Judges.